 You can now safely add all kinds of baked bread to the baby.
 Allow your baby to choose whether she likes it toasted or untoasted.
 You can add a smear of butter, cheese or a vegetable puree that suits your baby’s liking.

 Nature’s nutrition king, eggs, can also be a big part of your baby’s diet, as long as it is properly cooked.
 Add one egg a day to your baby’s diet in various forms.
-You can offer her it in the form of an omelette, a mashed boiled egg or simply serve them scrambled hard; let her pick what she likes best.
+You can offer her it in the form of an omelet, a mashed boiled egg or simply serve them scrambled hard; let her pick what she likes best.

 Your baby is ready to try meats now.
 Remember to wash and cook it thoroughly and then dice it into small bits as the baby doesn’t have molars to grind food yet.
 Chicken, turkey and fish are good sources of protein and vitamins.
 Mutton can be held off for later, as it is tough to digest.
 Pork should be totally avoided due to the health risks it poses.

 You can continue to add more vegetables to the baby’s diet and they needn’t be mashed or pureed now.
-Offer the baby slices or small chunks of cooked cauliflower, carrot, peas, sweet potato, pumpkin, and broccoli.
+Offer the baby slices or small chunks of cooked cauliflower, carrot, peas, avocado, sweet potato, pumpkin, and broccoli.
 Keep adding to and subtracting from the list, as per your baby’s choices.

 7. Roti and rice: